Boris00035/prototypeZixagon/README.md

 ## Todo:
 - [ ] Use glElementsInstanced and uniform array for the positions
-- [ ] Place shader files as seperate files
+- [ ] Use something like a reallocator to replace the custom implementation of a growable array